paced/dotfiles/README.md

 - **GTK Theme** is Paper.
 - **Monospace Font** is Monofur.
 - **UI Font** is Roboto.
 - **Notifications** handled by
 - **Music Player** is ncmpcpp + mpd (for now).
 - **Video Player** is mpv.
 - **Image Viewer** is feh.
 - **File Manager** is pcmanfm.
--

 ## Upcoming

 - Adapt my upload scripts.
 - Upload screenshots.
-- Actually upload the files instead of only the README.
 - Finish configuring fonts for all UI, especially Firefox.
 - Add some more userstyles for sites like Facebook, Wikipedia, Reddit, etc.
 - Finish configuring the look and feel of Atom.
 - Change firefox search suggestion sizes.
-- Change the borders of cloating windows.
+- Change the borders of floating windows.
 In general, finish i3 config.
 - Make certain windows floating by default.
   - e.g.: lxappearance, Firefox popup windows.
 - Finish configuring Lemonbuddy.